sbachinin/base64-explained/README.md

 At present it's impossible because browsers allow only __url-safe characters__ in Data URLs.
 And there aren't too much url-safe characters - just a tiny bit more than 64.
 Why are we restricted to url-safe characters?
 Because we insert the encoded data into places where browsers expect a URL.

 In theory browsers could be smarter and relax this limitation when necessary.
-In such hypothetical case, is there a __better encoding__ for Data URLs?
-Or, to pose a broader question, -
+So let's put another question -

-### Is there a better encoding for non-textual data inlined in HTML/CSS files?
+### Is there a better encoding for non-textual data inlined in HTML files?

+After all, Data URLs are not the only way to embed non-textual data in HTML files.
+Technically you can insert the encoded stuff almost anywhere in HTML and use it in your own homemade solutions.
+So you are not restricted to url-safe alphabet and therefore can think about a better encoding than base64.

+*(CSS gives less freedom with embedding so let's set it aside)*

 At first glance, there must be a lot of space for improvement.
-Because HTML and CSS files can contain __any Unicode__ characters and it's more than 1 million.
+Because HTML files can contain __any Unicode__ characters and it's more than 1 million.
 So it must be possible to find 256 characters to encode images, isn't it?
 Such encoding would have no (or almost no) memory overhead.

 In practice everything is much more complicated.
 Why not encode stuff with chinese characters, for example?
 Because they are too heavy.
 They take 3 or even 4 bytes of memory.
 That's how UTF-8 encoding works - it uses different number of bytes for different characters.
 And we are interested only in 1-byte characters.

 (We could consider using multi-byte characters for our baseNNN encoding but let's not go into that.
 We need only 1-byte characters, let's take it as an axiom).

 How many 1-byte characters are there in UTF-8?
 Only 128, and it's a good old ASCII range.
 Can we take all of them?
 No, because, again, we need only printable characters.
 We really need to see them in text editors and dev tools and elsewhere.
-Then, just like in case of SMTP, we have to exclude a bunch of visible characters because they are special characters in HTML or CSS.
+Then, just like in case of SMTP, we have to exclude a bunch of visible characters because they are special characters in HTML.
 For example, double quote (") won't do because it can prematurely terminate the Data URL string, like this: `
 <img src="data:image/png;base64,iVBOR"w0KAA" />`

 So a possible alphabet again shrinks to 80-90 characters.
 This in theory allows to create another encoding that will use slightly less memory than base64.
 Such encodings actually exist, for example base85 made in Adobe.
 It is more memory-efficient because it encodes 4 bytes of original data into 5 characters.
 But base85 is also much slower to compute so its overall benefits are tiny, if any.
 And by the way it's not intended for web development and contains characters that can break things in HTML and CSS.
 (Though it must be possible to build a similar but web-friendly algorithm by swapping some characters).

+*Can we find a better baseXXX for other kinds of text files (JSON, XML etc)?
+It seems unlikely because these formats are predominantly UTF-8-encoded and this means roughly the same limitations as in case of HTML.
+Only the amount of special printable characters may differ (it's very small in JSON for example) but it's not a big deal.*

 ---